dmcgits/dmcgits.github.io/mds/GPR103/week9_notes.md

 Missile command!
 Using what we've learnt, and keeping our work safe in Git.

+**The game in action:** The atari home version was a little under powered, so here's part of a guy's run on the arcade machine.
+It's a bit potatocam but the smoothness of the arcade version and the sounds come across. <https://youtu.be/PKUDCPHlCvI?t=43>

 [PDF brief on blackboard](https://laureate-au.blackboard.com/bbcswebdav/pid-7197509-dt-content-rid-11808950_1/xid-11808950_1)

 Let's do a quick read through, then we'll really dig into it.